 The potential effects of climate change may be on assets and liabilities that are measured based on an estimate of future cash flows.
 The main ways in which potential climate change impacts have been considered in the preparation of the financial statements, pertain to (a) inclusion of capex in cash flow projections, (b) recoverable amounts of existing assets and (c) review of estimates of useful lives of property, plant and equipment.

-As the Company’s assessment of the potential impacts of climate change and the transition to a low-carbon economy continues to mature, any future changes in Company's climate change strategy, changes in environmental laws and regulations and global decarbonisation measures may impact the Company's significant judgments and key estimates and result in changes to financial statements and carrying values of certain assets and liabilities in future reporting periods.
-However, as of the balance sheet date, the Company believes that there is no material impact on carrying values of its assets or liabilities.
+As the Company's assessment of the potential impacts of climate change and the transition to a low-carbon economy continues to mature, any future changes in Company's climate change strategy, changes in environmental laws and regulations and global decarbonisation measures may impact the Company's significant judgments and key estimates and result in changes to financial statements and carrying values of certain assets and liabilities in future reporting periods.
+However, as of the statement of financial position date, the Company believes that there is no material impact on carrying values of its assets or liabilities.

 In the normal course of business, contingent liabilities may arise from litigation, taxation and other claims against the Company.
 A provision is recognised when the Company has a present obligation as a result of past events and it is probable that the Company will be required to settle that obligation.